UKCloud/documentation/articles/managed-services/man-monitoring-how-change-config.md

     - Default Handling Procedures - For information only; do not change the contents of this tab

-    - Add Devices to Monitoring - Provide details of any devices you want to add to your Managed Monitoring service
+    - Add Devices to Monitoring - Provide details of any devices you want to add to Managed Monitoring as a Service

-    - Remove Devices from Monitoring - Provide details of any devices you want to remove from your Managed Monitoring service
+    - Remove Devices from Monitoring - Provide details of any devices you want to remove from Managed Monitoring as a Service

     - Add Remove Escalation Contact - Provide details of any escalation contacts you want to add or remove